 - 2002: Gilead pays doctors to test TAF with patients.
 Results are favorable.

 - 2003: Gilead places a warning on TDF labels that the drug is linked to kidney failure and bone loss.

-- 2004: Gilead stops TAF testing but files patent applications protecting the drug.
+- 2004: Gilead stops TAF testing (and later files patent applications protecting the drug).

 - 2015: FDA approves TAF; Genvoya is released.